Sports Prediction Market Apps

 DraftKings, FanDuel, and Fanatics Launch Prediction Market Apps –

-Three major U.S. sportsbook operators officially launched their prediction market products, signaling a major push into the space from established betting brands
+Three major U.S. sportsbook operators officially launched prediction market products, signaling a major push from established betting brands.

-Coinbase Sues Multiple States Over Prediction Market Rules – Coinbase filed federal lawsuits against Michigan, Illinois, and Connecticut, arguing that states cannot regulate prediction markets because they fall under CFTC jurisdiction rather than state gambling laws.
+Coinbase Sues Multiple States Over Prediction Market Rules – Coinbase filed federal lawsuits against Michigan, Illinois, and Connecticut, arguing that prediction markets fall under CFTC jurisdiction rather than state gambling laws.

-Polymarket receives CFTC approval – The Commodity Futures Trading Commission issued an amended Order of Designation allowing Polymarket to operate in the U.S. as a fully regulated prediction market exchange.
-Polymarket has been operating as an offshore, decentralized platform for the last few years, but now it will join its fellow prediction markets in the U.S. space.
+Polymarket Receives CFTC Approval – The Commodity Futures Trading Commission issued an amended Order of Designation allowing Polymarket to operate in the U.S. as a fully regulated prediction market exchange.

 November 2025